-- Sister branch of the famous Manchester locale, AXM on nearby Glassford Street opens from Wednesday to Sunday with themed club nights on their two floors.
+- AXM on Glassford Street, sister branch of the famous Manchester locale, opens from Wednesday to Sunday with themed club nights on their two floors.
 The club offers live entertainment from international drag queens and pop acts.

 Find more about food and drink in Glasgow and discover more great bars and restaurants around the city.

 Winner of Scotland's Best Independent Bar 2014, Klozet is Dundee's largest gay bar and is ideal for anyone looking to have a great time in a fun, casual atmosphere.
-The bar boasts a classy, understated decor and a great selection of drinks, with karaoke, live music and special events taking place throughout the week.
+Dundee also has The Salty Dog pub on Crichton Street, and Pout Nightclub on St Andrews Street.